 Life?
 Pitch blackness.
 A labyrinth, spark-less,

-Lungs expand & contract, breathing in and out darkness;
+Lungs expand & contract, circulating darkness;

-All men beleaguered, bruised reeds, battered race,
+All men beleaguered, bruised reeds in the maze,

 Enmeshed in sin, culpable, Oh, grave dwelling place.